OpenID Federation policy guide

 To this end OpenID Federation 1.0 enables an entity

-to publish metadata about itself in its entity configuration, so that other
+to publish metadata about itself in its configuration, at the

-federation participants can readily obtain it, as part of the trust chain
+readily obtain the metadata, as part of the trust chain resolution.
+The

 Example metadata for an OpenID relying party: